DDDCR/DIANN_on_Puhti/README.md

 ### Step 1: Set Up Your Project Folder

-First, create a new directory for your project inside the `04_projects` folder.
+First, log into [puhti.csc.fi](https://www.puhti.csc.fi/public/), The main workflow is in /scratch/project_2000752/DIA-NN.
+Create a new directory for your project inside the `04_projects` folder.
 It's best practice to also create your own directory with your name and current project.
 Also create `raw_data`, and `output` subdirectories would be great.

 ```bash
 # Example for a new project called 'mouse_brain'